-- Working in the main menu under System > Inputs, navigate to the "Virtual" tab. - 2.
+- 1. Working in the main menu under System > Inputs, navigate to the "Virtual" tab. - 2.
 Working in the "Virtual" tab, configure the desired calculation of the effective chlorine and state the following information. - 3.
 Calculation: Select "effective chlorine" to calculate the effective chlorine. - 4.
 Free chlorine: Select the sensor which measures the free chlorine. - 5. pH value: Select the sensor which measures the pH value.
 If no sensor is present, you can enter a reference value measured once which can be used for the calculation. - 6.
 Temperature: A temperature value is required to calculate the effective chlorine.
 Select the temperature input which can be used for the calculation.
 If no temperature sensor is present, you can set a reference value measured once which can be used for the calculation. - 7.
 Min-alarm: Activate or deactivate the minimum alarm and state a value under which the alarm will be triggered. - 8.
 Max-alarm: Activate or deactivate the maximum alarm and state a value over which the alarm will be triggered. - 9.
-Delay: Set a time delay for the minimum and maximum alarm. - Configuration of the calculation of the effective chlorine completed.
+Delay: Set a time delay for the "minimum and maximum alarm". - Configuration of the calculation of the effective chlorine completed.

-8.3.1.6 Digital inputs
+8.6.1.6 Digital inputs

-You can use up to 8 digital inputs to evaluate switching statuses and to detect them as alarm message which are to be documented in the log-files.
+You can use up to 8 digital inputs to evaluate switching statuses and to detect them as alarm message which are to be documented in the logbook.

-- In the main menu under System > Inputs, navigate to the "Digital" tab. - 2.
+- 1. In the main menu under System > Inputs, navigate to the "Digital" tab. - 2.
 In the "Digital" tab, configure the inputs and state the following information. - 3.
-Action: Choose between "OK = open" (N.O., working contact) or "OK = contact" (N.C., break contact). - Function: Select a function from Tab.
-38 "Functions digital inputs" on page 32 depending on the desired reaction of your device to the input.
+Action: Choose between "OK = open" (N.O., working contact) or "OK = contact" (N.C., break contact). - 4.
+Function: Select a function from Tab.
+27 "Functions of the individual controllers" on page 24 depending on the desired reaction of the device to the input.

-✓ Configuration of the digital inputs completed.
+Configuration of the digital inputs completed.